peering-manager/peering-manager/docs/models/peering/internetexchangepeeringsession.md

   sessions but can be set to a higher value to establish sessions that have to cross a network composed of more than one router in the transit path of the packets.
-* `Enabled`: a value that tells if the session must be configured and enabled.
 * `Import Routing Policies`: a list of routing policies to apply when receiving prefixes though the BGP session.
 * `Export Routing Policies`: a list of routing policies to apply when